nopnop2002/esp-idf-http-camera/README.md

 ![slide-0002](https://user-images.githubusercontent.com/6020549/119491927-7bd2f180-bd99-11eb-88aa-a4c4c9ab6c84.jpg)

 # HTTP Server
-You can use a server using tornado/flask and a simple server.
+You can use a server using tornado/flask or a simple server.

 - tornado/flask server
 	Download the tornado/flask server from [here](https://github.com/nopnop2002/multipart-upload-server).